Garforth Town A.F.C.: History

 Garforth finished bottom of the Premier Division in 2001–02, but avoided relegation after Denaby United folded.
 However, the following season saw them finish bottom again, and they were relegated to Division One.
 In 2003 the club were taken over by Simon Clifford, who stated that his ambition was to take the club into the Football League.
 He took over as manager early in the 2004–05 season and made several high-profile signings, including Brazilian Sócrates (who made one appearance as a substitute) and Lee Sharpe.
 They finished as Division One runners-up, earning promotion back to the Premier Division.
 Another Brazilian, Careca, played for the club in a friendly that summer.
 In 2006–07 a fourth-place finish was enough to earn promotion to Division One North of the Northern Premier League.

 In 2008–09 Garforth won the West Riding County Cup for a third time, beating Bradford Park Avenue in the final.
 They retained the cup the following season, defeating Barnoldswick Town in the final.
 In 2011–12 they finished fifth, qualifying for the promotion play-offs, but lost 4–1 on penalties to Curzon Ashton in the semi-finals after a 2–2 draw.
 They were bought by former Southampton chairman Rupert Lowe in December 2012, but the 2012–13 season saw the club finish bottom of Division One North, resulting in relegation back to the Northern Counties East League.
 Lowe left the club in 2015.

+In 2023–24 Garforth finished third in the Premier Division.
+In the subsequent play-offs they defeated Rossington Main on penalties in the semi-final and then beat Albion Sports on penalties in the final, earning promotion to Division One East of the Northern Premier League.